rschoolu/rschoolu/README.md

 ## About Me
-I like to code random stuff.
+I am just a person.
+One person who decided to share their programming projects on the internet, using github.